PSP-Archive/ARK-4/README.md

 ###### Permanent CFW via Infinity
 <p>
-  <b>*RECOMMNEDED*</b> If already using another CFW with Infinity < 2.0.5, use chronoswitch to reinstall 6.60/6.61 OFW (Offical Firmware).
+  <b>*RECOMMENDED*</b> If already using another CFW with Infinity < 2.0.5, use chronoswitch to reinstall 6.60/6.61 OFW (Offical Firmware).
 If you do not when launching Infinity it <em>can</em> just lock your PSP up causing Infinity to not work properly (not harmful, just not properly).
-Then proceed with intructions.
+Then proceed with instructions.
 You can still bi/tri boot your CFW afterwards.

   - Works on all PSP models on 6.60 or 6.61 firmwares.
   - Copy or move the `EBOOT.PBP` (or `EBOOT_GO.PBP` renamed to `EBOOT.PBP` if using a PSP Go) from the `Infinity` folder found in the ARK download into `/PSP/GAME/UPDATE`.